theNewDynamic/thenewdynamic.com/content/info/terms-of-service.md

 ---
-title: The New Dynamic Terms of Service
+title: The New Dynamic Terms of Service & Statement of Work
 ---

-This STATEMENT OF WORK (“SOW”) and all of the written and printed parts hereof, together with the attached terms and conditions and any referenced and/or attached schedules and/or exhibits, constitute the agreement (“Agreement”) between The New Dynamic LLC (“Company”) and the client identified in the payment system (“Client”).
+This STATEMENT OF WORK (“SOW”) and all of the written and printed parts hereof, together with the attached terms and conditions and any referenced and/or attached schedules and/or exhibits, constitute the agreement (“Agreement”) between The New Dynamic LLC (“Company”) and the client identified in the payment system (“Client”) according to their subscription plan.

 #### DESCRIPTION OF SERVICES:

 Ongoing Website development
 Content & User Experience strategy
 Misc.
 Consulting
 Project Management and Meetings